njmiklos/thesis-scripts-har-smart-home/README.md

 4. Navigate to the project's root directory: `cd thesis-scripts-har-smart-home`.
 5. Install all required packages: `pip install -r requirements.txt`.
 6. Optional, recommended: Verify the installation by listing all packages within the virtual environment: `pip list`.
 The list should match the content of `requirements.txt`.
-## 3. Create an .env File
+## 4. Create an `.env` File
-To run the scripts, you must create a .env file with environment variables for paths and database credentials.
-The .env file is not included in this repository to protect privacy and security.
+To run the scripts, you must create a `.env` file with environment variables for paths and database credentials.
+The `.env` file is not included in this repository to protect privacy and security.
-### .env File Example
+### `.env` File Example
 ```
 # Directory Paths
 BASE_PATH=/your-path-to-repository/thesis-scripts-har-smart-home/src/